-It is not so much power that corrupts, as the execution of power in ignorance.
-More evil emanates from neglect, ignorance and unforeseen consequences, than from any deliberate intent to do harm.
+It is not so much power that corrupts, as the execution of power in ignorance of the facts.
+More evil emanates from neglect, ignorance and unforeseen consequences than from any deliberate intent to do harm.
 Even the takeover of leadership by evildoers is a function of social ignorance.

 The gleaming-eyed psycho of popular narration is usually an incompetent weapon bureaucrat who’d act more wisely if given half a chance.
 Otherwise, a real psychopath should have been identified and diverted long before he assumed power.
 It would be easy to mass-produce the bungler’s nimbler opportunity.
 Let me explain how, below.

-Our info elites operate under the same kind of constraint.
-Their diminished awareness forces them to commit evil and miss good, as a result of ignorance and the accidents it induces.
+Our info elites operate under similar constraint.
+Their reduced awareness forces them to commit evil and miss good as a result of ignorance and the accidents it induces.

 In defiance of the 1984 Syndrome, Learners will develop a clear-sighted, alert and responsive government.
 It would consist of a network of locally elected Administrations that were rich, attentive, and productive—seeing to the empowerment of each individual; the whole overseen by a hyper-vigilant central government whose forceful interventions, however, would be curbed by constitutional law and paltry tax receipts.